Build beautiful dashboards with KQL

 Check out our Azure portal vs SquaredUp dashboards series.

-Or, head over to https://squaredup.com/#try-it-now to take a 30-day free trial and see for yourself!
+Or, register below to take a 30-day free trial and see for yourself!